 - There would be around 3 main components to this tester - Formal Model - Flight Simulator plugin - Checklist Tester (to connect the formal model and flight simulator) - As VDM-SL is being used, it uses VDMJ to parse the model [4].
-This was a starting point for the tech stack, as VDMJ is also open source. - VDMJ is written in Java [4], therefore to simplify implementing VDMJ into the Checklist Tester, it would be logical to use a Java virtual machine (JVM) language.
+This was a starting point for the tech stack, as VDMJ is also open source. - VDMJ uses Java, therefore my language of choice was a language related to Java.